How to switch car insurance policies

 Here at Mozo, we’re all about helping everyday Aussies find the perfect car insurance policy.
-But if it’s been a while since you last reviewed your car insurance policy and insurer, there’s a good chance of a better deal out there.
+But if it’s been a while since you last reviewed your car insurance policy and insurance provider, there’s a good chance of a better deal out there.
 And depending on your situation, switching policies could save you big bucks and deliver even bigger value.

 So whether you’re on the fence about switching or are ready to find a new, better value policy, we’ve got the need to knows when it comes to switching car insurance policies.

 Why would I consider switching car insurance policies?